corb555/openstreetmap-carto-walking/README.md

 ![screenshot](https://github.com/corb555/openstreetmap-carto-walking/blob/1fe3b736e584b62f742cadb9c64ec72148f3dbe2/seattle_z16.png)

-Map stylesheets that emphasize pedestrian and transit exploration of an area.
-These map stylesheets can be used in Kosmtik/Mapnik to display OpenStreetMaps emphasizing pedestrian rather than car activities.
-These are based on CartoCSS.
+These are CartoCSS map stylesheets that emphasize pedestrian and transit exploration of an area rather than cars.
+These map stylesheets can be used in [Kosmtik](https://github.com/kosmtik/kosmtik) / Mapnik.
+The style is based on [openstreetmap-carto][osm-carto].
+These stylesheets can be used in your own cartography projects, and are designed to be  customised.
+They work with [Kosmtik][] and also with the command-line [CartoCSS][] processor.
+If you want to use the map or tiles in your project, please see the [USAGE.md](USAGE.md) document.

+**Style Overview:**

-The following are emphasized:
+_The following are emphasized:_
-* Walkways and pedestrian areas
+* Parks, walkways, and pedestrian areas
 * Public rail transit (trains, subways, light rail).
 * Express buses - (not currently shown - needs further investigation)
 * Bike network - (work in progress - some are highlighted)
-* Landmarks and Natural features - hills, bays, etc.
+* Landmarks and Natural features

-The following are de-emphasized:
+_The following are de-emphasized:_
-* Road networks (these are rendered in smaller, lighter lines)
+* Road networks

-These stylesheets should work with [Kosmtik](https://github.com/kosmtik/kosmtik)

 # Installation